 Boyce spoke of short time to value with CounterACT as it requires minimal setup, and how customers are frequently shocked to see the wide range and numbers of devices on the network that were not rolled out by central IT.
 ForeScout helps educate their clients that trying to keep the many, many latest wireless consumer devices away is akin to holding back a tide that will eventually wear you down- it's far more practical to manage what shows up than to try to remove them.
 With a built in guest registration portal, ForeScout's CounterAct adds versatility to managing both wired and wireless as networking paradigms get more complex and unpredictable from the client end.

 For me, I like the notion of tight AD integration and the ability to really keep important workstations out of harm's way with ForeScout.
 But this is also the easiest portion of the client pool to manage.
-ForeScout's promised ability to manage non-AD wireless devices of all flavors by helping them to isolation vlans, keeping them off of specific networks, or otherwise working magic that equals herding cats is the real payoff for the WLAN manager shopping for NAC.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+ForeScout's promised ability to manage non-AD wireless devices of all flavors by helping them to isolation vlans, keeping them off of specific networks, or otherwise working magic that equals herding cats is the real payoff for the WLAN manager shopping for NAC.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio